 - Attitudes.
-Are you trying to change people’s minds, or bring them to the next level of understanding?
+Are you trying to change people’s minds or bring them to the next level of understanding?

 Another aspect of the audience to consider is whether you should direct your communication to those whose behavior, knowledge, or condition you hope to affect, or whether your communication needs to be indirect.
-Sometimes, in order to influence a population, you have to aim your message at those to whom they listen – clergy, community leaders, politicians, etc.
+Sometimes, to influence a population, you have to aim your message at those to whom they listen – clergy, community leaders, politicians, etc.

-3. The message.
+3. The message

 When creating your message, consider content, mood, language, and design.

-In the course of a national adult literacy campaign in the 1980’s, educators learned that TV ads that profiled proud, excited, successful adult learners attracted new learners to literacy programs.
+In the course of a national adult literacy campaign in the 1980s, educators learned that TV ads that profiled proud, excited, successful adult learners attracted new learners to literacy programs.
 Ads that described the difficulties of adults with poor reading, writing, and math skills attracted potential volunteers.
-Both ads were meant to make the same points – the importance of basic skills and the need for literacy efforts – but they spoke to different groups.
+Both ads were designed to make the same points – the importance of basic skills and the need for literacy efforts – but they spoke to different groups.

 You should craft your message with your audience in mind; planning the content of your message is necessary to make it effective.